php-ru/symfony-docs-ru/routing/debug.rst

 While adding and customizing routes, it's helpful to be able to visualize and get detailed information about your routes.
-A great way to see every route in your application is via the ``debug:router`` console command, which lists *all* the configured routes in your application:
+A great way to see every route in your application is via the ``debug:router`` console command, which, by default, lists *all* the configured routes in your application:

 .. code-block:: terminal